iamanimesh11/IOT_Project/README.md

 - **🐳 Fully Dockerized Architecture**
   Deploy the entire stack with a single `docker-compose up --build` — no manual setup.

-- **⚙️ Real-Time ETL Pipeline with Kafka Streaming**
+- **⚙️ Real-Time IoT Event Simulation**
-  Data is streamed in real-time using Apache Kafka, then processed via Python-based ETL jobs and stored in PostgreSQL.
+  Continuously generates mock telemetry data from simulated IoT devices like Refrigerators, TVs, and Washing Machines..

 - **⏰ Airflow-Based Workflow Orchestration**
-  Apache Airflow schedules and manages ETL workflows and task dependencies.
+Airflow is integrated to schedule background tasks such as data validation, expired subscription cleanup, and periodic telemetry batch processing.

 - **📡 Apache Kafka for High-Throughput Streaming**
-  Handles real-time data ingestion and decoupling between data producers and consumers.
+  Events are routed through Kafka, with device-type-specific consumer containers for modular and scalable processing.

+- **🛠️ FastAPI Backend for Service Registration , Subscriptiong,webhook**
+Enables external services to register and subscribe to specific device IDs for real-time event delivery.
+- 📁 JSON, PostgreSQL, and Redis Integration
+   Combines persistent storage (PostgreSQL), structured configurations (JSON), and in-memory speed (Redis).

 - **📝 Centralized Logging with Loki**
-  All logs from Python apps and Airflow tasks are sent to Grafana Loki for monitoring and troubleshooting.
+  All logs from Python apps and services tasks are sent to Grafana Loki for monitoring and troubleshooting.

 - **📊 Visual Monitoring with Grafana**
-  Dashboards offer real-time insights into pipeline performance, traffic flow, and logs.
+Real-time visualization of system metrics, device errors, and subscription statuses using Grafana dashboards.

 - **🔔 Notification System (Optional)**
   Sends ETL job alerts (success/failure) via Discord webhooks.